gravitational/teleport/rfd/00XY-access-own-sessions.md

 While relatively similar to `SearchSessionEvents` the new method shall accept an additional parameter `withParticipant`.
 When `withParticipant` is nonempty, the method should return only those `session.end` events that involve a [participant](https://github.com/gravitational/teleport/blob/ab57eab5c059b323e4fb50cf02c1134745a19dd1/api/types/events/events.proto#L306-L307) equal to `withParticipant`.
 Like in the case of `GetSessions`, the RBAC check in `auth.ServerWithRoles` can result in resetting `withParticipant` to the current user, making sure the user is able to view their own recordings.

 Note that the participant filtering is applied just to a "page" of events returned from the backend.
-However, that is already the case with the event type filtering performed in `SearchEvents` is implemented using (an analogue of) `FilterExpression`:
+However, that is already the case with the event type filtering performed in `SearchEvents` that is implemented using (an analogue of) `FilterExpression`:

 > For example, suppose that you `Query` a table, with a `Limit` value of `6`, and without a filter expression.
 The `Query` result contains the first six items from the table that match the key condition expression from the request.
 > Now suppose that you add a filter expression to the `Query`.
 In this case, DynamoDB reads up to six items, and then returns only those that match the filter expression.
 The final `Query` result contains six items or fewer, even if more items would have matched the filter expression if DynamoDB had kept reading more items.